yc-7/AYMSKYT/README.md

+# Team AYMSKYT Major Group Project
-# Minted - Personal Spending Tracker
+## Minted - A1 Personal Spending Tracker

+## Team members

+The members of the the team are:

+- Amber Leung
+- Yu Han Chen
+- Maja Szczepanczyk
+- Stephanie Lawal
+- Kyron Caesar
+- Yasamin Divsalar
+- Thang Nguyen

+## Project structure

+The project is called `PersonalSpendingTracker`.
+It consists of a single app called `minted` where all functionality resides.

 ## Deployed version of the application:
-The deployed version of the application can be found at **[Minted](https://minted-aymskyt.azurewebsites.net/)**
+The deployed version of the application can be found at **[Minted](https://minted-aymskyt.azurewebsites.net/)**.

 ## Installation instructions:
-To setup for development, you must edit `settings.py` inside the *PersonalSpendingTracker* directory to be `DEBUG=True` from the existing `DEBUG=False`
+To setup for development, you must edit `settings.py` inside the *PersonalSpendingTracker* directory to be `DEBUG = True` from the existing `DEBUG = False`

 To install the software and use it in your local development environment, you must first set up and activate a local development environment.
 From the root of the project:
 ```
 $ virtualenv venv
 $ source venv/bin/activate